vinhta1/Obsidian-Repository/SCCoM/Cases and Episodes/Siren's Sonata.md

 ### Developed by Helix Labs, produced in unmarked warehouses
 Under a cover company: Mission Pharmaceuticals, a pop up lab on Mission St.
 If it's being made in a lab, its not this one.
 In fact, it's just a front with a basement.
 But, where is it being made then?
 And what are they making here?
 Warehouses full of drug workers that believe that they will be rewarded for what they are doing.
-"Faith in something beyond one's imagination."
+All mute"Faith in something beyond one's imagination."
 Is it blackmail?
 Is it manipulation?
 Is it something beyond the mundane? **This is unanswered.**
 They definitely do NOT take Sonata.